Home

 Luxury Finishing Options

-Teal Packaging produces custom rigid boxes in all construction types with no minimum order quantity.
-7-day production, free shipping to US, Canada, UK, and Australia.
+Teal Packaging produces custom rigid boxes in all construction types with low minimum order quantities.
+7-day production, Free shipping is included on every Teal order, with delivery details confirmed during quoting.
 All materials FSC-certified.

 Choosing the Right Board Thickness for Your Rigid Box Application